 Sewage System Department

-The sewage system of Kraków comprises two subsystems with their own wastewater treatment plants.
-The Kraków subsystem with the Płaszów Wastewater Treatment Plant serves approximately 500,000 residents and the Nowa Huta subsystem with the Kujawy Wastewater Treatment plant - approximately 250,000.
-Both subsystems operate by gravity, while in areas whose elevation makes it impossible to discharge sewage into the central subsystem by gravity, there are local sewage networks with local wastewater treatment plants.
-Kraków has a combined sewage system (sanitary sewage and stormwater is drained by the same sewer) in central parts of the city, while in its outer parts, the system is separate (sanitary sewage and storm water are drained separately).
+The sewage system of Kraków comprises two subsystems with their own sewage treatment plants.
+The Kraków subsystem with the Płaszów Sewage Treatment Plant serves approximately 500 000 residents and the Nowa Huta subsystem with the Kujawy Sewage Treatment Plant – approximately 250 000.
+Both subsystems operate by gravity, while in areas where the elevation makes it impossible to discharge sewage into the central subsystem by gravity, there are local sewage networks with local sewage treatment plants.
+Kraków has a combined sewage system (sanitary sewage and storm water is drained by the same sewer) in central parts of the city, while in its outer parts, the system is separate (sanitary sewage and storm water are drained separately).

-The length of the sewer system is 1 km greater than the distance from Kraków to Saragossa in Spain, as the crow flies.
+The length of the sewer system is like the distance from Kraków to Ibiza in Spain, as the crow flies.

 Sewage system map

 Damaged sewers are systematically restored or replaced: approximately 10 km

 of sewers are overhauled every year.
 Whenever possible, repairs are done by methods requiring no excavations.
 New sewers are built in a similar way.

 A sewer before and after restoration with GRP panels